JuliaGraphics/Luxor.jl/docs/src/basics.md

      )
 ```

-The `@draw` macro creates an im-memory drawing.
-You should see it displayed if you're working in Juno or Jupyter.
+The `@draw` macro creates an in-memory drawing.
+You should see it displayed if you're working in a capable environment (Juno, VSCode, Jupyter, Pluto).

 ```@docs
 @svg